bbrister/SIFT3D/doc/INSTALL_WINDOWS.md

 ## Caveats

 This program was originally developed for Unix-like platforms, so some features have been disabled in the Windows version.

-By default, the command line interface is not compiled on Windows systems.
+* By default, the command line interface is not compiled on Windows systems.
 If you wish to compile it, you can set the CMake variable BUILD_CLI to ON.
 This is not officially supported, and the resulting executables may not function correctly.

-The good news is that you can still access SIFT3D through the libraries and wrappers for other languages.
+The good news is that you can still access SIFT3D through the C libraries and wrappers for other languages.

+* There are problems writing .nii.gz files in Windows.
+Note that all other image formats still work, including .nii without gzip compression.
+From the Matlab wrapper function imWrite3D, we work around this issue by first writing the .nii file, then compressing with a Matlab function call.
+However, you may experience issues when writing a .nii.gz file from the C library function im_write.